fdpay/fdstore-demo/README.md

 ## How to use this sample code

-It's very simple just download [index.html](https://github.com/fdpay/fdstore-demo/blob/master/index.html) and update your token.
+It's very simple just download [index.html](https://github.com/fdpay/fdstore-demo/blob/master/index.html) and update your token, or you can also follow the below steps, to start your own html file.

 ## Including files